alfredohernandezinostroza/MetaSpread/CONTRIBUTING.md

 > - Star the project
 > - Tweet about it
 > - Refer this project in your project's readme
-> - Mention the project at local meetups and tell your friends/colleagues
+> - Mention the project at conferences, local meetups, to your firends, and to your colleagues etc. Spread the word!

 <!-- omit in toc -->
 ## Table of Contents